Dr. Andrew Holden

 Having graduated from Liverpool University I then moved to Guildford to complete my GP Training posts.
 I subsequently worked as a GP in London for seven years prior to moving to Hampshire.
 Having spent a few years getting settled into life in the countryside and working as a locum GP, I became a permanent member of the Swan GP team in November 2018 as a salaried GP.
 I enjoy all aspects of general practice but particularly children and women’s health and palliative care.

 NHS England Publication of GP Net Earnings 2017/18

 All GP practices are required to declare the mean earnings (e.g. average pay) for GPs working to deliver NHS services to patients at each practice.

-The average pay for GP’s working in Swan Surgery in the last financial year was £83,593 before tax and National Insurance.
-This is for five full time GPs and five part time GPs who worked in the practice for more than six months.
+The average pay for GP’s working in Swan Medical Group in the last financial year was £78,764 before tax and National Insurance.
+This is for six full-time GPs, nine part-time GPs and one Locum who worked in the practice for more than six months.